 - 1. Discuss the issue with your child's classroom teacher.
 Working together, most issues/conflicts can be resolved at the classroom level. - 2.
-If there have been repeated discussions and communications with the classroom teacher but there is no change in the issue/conflict, request a meeting with the classroom teacher, and the Academic Director or Head of School. - 3.
-If you suspect there is a bullying issue (please read the definitions of bullying and conflict), please contact the Head of School.
+If there have been repeated discussions and communications with the classroom teacher but there is no change in the issue/conflict, request a meeting with the classroom teacher, and the Assistant Director or School Director. - 3.
+If you suspect there is a bullying issue (please read the definitions of bullying and conflict), please contact the School Director.